 The B.A.
 (Hons) in English Language & Literature and B.Ed.
 (Hons) in English Language Teaching is a five-year full-time Double Degree programme.
 It provides thorough preparation and balanced emphasis in two distinct disciplines: English Language & Literature and Education Studies.

 The Year 1 and Year 2 studies lay solid and strong foundation for the students in the relevant areas.
-From Year 2 onwards, students may choose to enroll in a large variety of elective courses based on their areas of interest.
-School experience and teaching practice are also carefully scheduled into the study plans.
+From Year 2 onwards, students may choose to enrol in a large variety of elective courses based on their areas of interest.
+School experience and supervised teaching practice are also carefully scheduled into the study plans.

 The summer preceding Year III is when students embark on the highly popular and successful Overseas Immersion Programme.
 Lasting 6-8 weeks, the Immersion Programme is designed to enhance and expand student learning in an intensely English-speaking environment.
 Through participation in a variety of language tasks and cultural activities, students are expected to